 Currency in the mobile advertising marketplace is the viewable impression, for duration, by a human, in the target audience of choice.
-The measurement guidelines supporting this are complete for Mobile Web, Mobile In-App and Location-Based Advertising and the MMA will continue to work with the Media Rating Council (MRC), the IAB and other industry groups to update these as needed.
+As of 31 October 2017 the measurement guidelines supporting this are complete for Mobile Web, Mobile In-App and Location-Based Advertising and the MMA will continue to work with the Media Rating Council (MRC), the IAB and other industry groups to update these as needed.

 The MMA encourages all of our members to become familiar with these guidelines, as the changes included will promote improved digital advertising measurement and better align all digital impressions with the viewability standard.
 The revised guidelines will shift both mobile in-app and mobile web from a “count-on-download” to a “count-on-begin-to-render” ad impression measurement standard.
-References to “served” impressions have been removed from the proposed guidelines, substituting them with the concept of counting event-driven impressions that allow for the “opportunity-to-see.”
-The update also expands the definition of mobile web, making clear that it is available through use of a mobile browser, as well as through browsing in an embedded app on a smartphone or tablet
+References to “served” impressions have been removed from these updates.
+The change better aligns measurement with the counting model in place for viewable impressions, as it sets as a foundation those impressions that have rendered and therefore have the potential to be viewable impressions.

 To the benefit of brand marketers, these guidelines impose a higher standard on publishers and ad servers that would do away with significant amounts of impressions that were counted against ads that didn’t begin to render.
 Added benefits of these guidelines include:

 Better alignment with the standards for viewable impressions, which serve as the baseline metric upon which other KPIs can be built, such as engagement and effectiveness.

 Addresses the critical distinctions between in-app and web environments, yet offers a comprehensive and compatible approach to counting properly in each situation.

 The value of transparency and the importance of brands pushing for compliance by all sellers, which will serve to raise the quality level of mobile advertising measurement, disclosures and reporting.